ritza-co/fusionauth-dotnet-templates/templates/FusionAuth.Mvc/README.md

-﻿# FusionAuth MVC Web Application
+﻿# FusionAuth .NET MVC Web Application Template Project

-Welcome to the FusionAuth MVC Web Application template!

-## Setting the Client Secret

-When creating the project, you will have entered your FusionAuth URL and FusionAuth Application ClientId.
-However, you will still need to set the Client Secret.
-Since it
+This .NET MVC Web Application project is set up to use [FusionAuth](https://fusionauth.io) as an OAuth 2.0 and OpenID Connect authentication provider.

+## FusionAuth Setup

+To use this project with FusionAuth, you will need to setup a FusionAuth application with the following settings:

+- The OAuth Authorization Grant Types should be `Authorization Code` and `Refresh Token`.
+- PKCE (Proof Key for Code Exchange) is required.
+- JWT (JSON Web Token) must be enabled, using a newly generated asymmetric key pair (RSA).

+To help you set a valid application up, we have created a .NET FusionAuth set up script, available on [github](https://github.com/FusionAuth/fusionauth-example-client-libraries/tree/main/dotnet).

+Follow the instructions in the Github repo to set up FusionAuth for your project.

+Note that it is likely that the port settings for the `Authorized URL` and `Logout URL` will need to be changed in the setup script to match the port your project is running on.